 This type of irony can be attributed to some sort of misfortune.
-Usually cosmic irony is the end result of fate or chance.
+Usually cosmic irony is seen as the end result of fate or chance.

-Dramatic irony occurs when there is miscommunication in a book, play or film and the audience is smarter than the characters.
+Dramatic irony occurs when there is miscommunication in a book, play or film and the audience knows more than the characters.
 This creates suspense or humor.

-For more examples, check out Dramatic Irony Examples.
+For more examples, take a look at Dramatic Irony Examples.

-This type of irony is most relative in the great world of academia and is related to the Socratic teaching method.
+This type of irony is most often found in the world of academia and is related to the Socratic teaching method.
 The Socratic teaching method encourages students to think and present opposing views while the teacher plays ignorant to guide students toward learning for themselves rather than just telling them.
 For example:

 Socratic irony can be used as a tactical strategy in getting what you want.

-Sarcasm is yet another popular form of irony where the user intends to wittily attack or make a derogatory statement about something or someone.
-Often, sarcasm is confused with irony instead of being a recognized form of irony.
+Sarcasm is a form of irony where the user intends to wittily attack or make a derogatory statement about something or someone.
+Often, sarcasm is confused with irony instead of recognized as a form of irony.